emdubb/up-the-river/README.md

 ### Extra Features Sprint
 - [ ] As a group of players, I want to play on a computer, tablet, and phone so that I can play anywhere.
 - [ ] As a player I want to be able to add more players mid way through the game
+- [ ] As a group of players, if there are more than 6 people I want to add a second deck of cards (there will never be more than 12)

+##Pseudocode

+- When clicking the "lets get schwastey button," get the value of all the text input for player names
+- Display these values on the Game Board.
+If there is no value then display nothing.